GenericMappingTools/gmt-for-geodesy/3_lines_polygons_symbols/README.md

 <img src="lines_1.png" width="60%">

 Not really what we expected to see.
-We definitly need some styling.
-Just add some more options after the text file:
+The `plot` module needs some more information:

 ```
  gmt plot line.txt -JX22c/10c -R0/11/0/5 -Ba1 -W9p
 ```

+`-JX22c/10c` gives you a cartesian plot 22cm wide by 10cm tall while `-R0/11/0/5` defines the data ranges in X (0 to 11 units) and Y (0 to 5 units) direction.

 ## Drawing symbols